BxCppDev/bxjsontools/README.md

 This is a very preliminary work that needs more development and tests.

-For SuperNEMO users only:
+bxjsontools has been initiated in the framework of the SuperNEMO physics experiment software.

+**Note for SuperNEMO users**:

-JSON  serialization  will  be  used   by  the  Vire  C++  library  for communication between C++ implemented  services, Java based Control and Monitoring  System  (CMS)  servers  and  external  services  (RabbitMQ server) for the SuperNEMO experiment.
+JSON  serialization  is  used   by  the  Vire  C++  library  for communication between C++ implemented  services, Java based Control and Monitoring  System  (CMS)  servers  and  external  services  (RabbitMQ server) for the SuperNEMO experiment.